 Since March 2011, we have entered into term loans and a revolving credit facility with Banco Ficohsa, a Honduran bank, to finance both the operations and capital expansion of our Honduran facilities.
 In December 2020, we entered into a new term loan and revolving credit facility with Banco Ficohsa, both with five-year terms, and simultaneously settled the prior term loans and revolving credit facility with outstanding balances at the time of settlement of \$1.1 million and \$9.5 million, respectively.
-Each of these new loans is secured by a first-priority lien on the assets of our Honduran operations and is not guaranteed by our U.S. entities.
+Additionally, in May 2022, we entered into a new term loan with a five-year term with a principal amount of \$3.7 million.
+Each of these loans are secured by a first-priority lien on the assets of our Honduran operations and is not guaranteed by our U.S. entities.
 These loans are denominated in U.S. dollars, and the carrying value of the debt approximates its fair value.
 As the revolving credit facility permits us to re-borrow funds up to the amount repaid, subject to certain objective covenants, and we intend to re-borrow funds, subject to those covenants, the amounts have been classified as long-term debt.
-Additional information about these loans and the outstanding balances as of March 2022 is as follows (in thousands):
+Additional information about these loans and the outstanding balances as of June 2022 is as follows (in thousands):

-Mar rch 2022 Revolving credit facility established December 2020, interest at 7.25%, due August 2025 \$ 984 Term loan established December 2020, interest at 7.5% quarterly installments beginning September 2021 through December 2025 7.607
+Jur ne 2022 Revolving credit facility established December 2020, interest at 7.25%, due August 2025 \$ 2,000 Term loan established December 2020, interest at 7.5%, quarterly installments beginning September 2021 through December 2025 7,100 Term loan established May 2022, interest at 7.5%, quarterly installments beginning March 2023 through May 2027 3,656